Air circulation in the sauna is important

 Construction and technology

-To ensure optimal air circulation, certain constructional considerations and techniques are required.
-One crucial component is the air supply opening.
-This should ideally be positioned low to the floor, directly behind the sauna heater.
+Certain structural considerations and techniques are required to ensure optimum air circulation.
+One crucial component is the air inlet.
+Ideally, this should be positioned low to the ground, directly behind the sauna heater.
 The reason for this is that the heated air naturally rises.
-By placing the supply air opening near the floor, the fresh, cooler air is drawn into the sauna and then forced upwards by the heat generated by the heater.
+By placing the air inlet near the floor, the fresh, cooler air is drawn into the sauna and then forced upwards by the heat generated by the heater.

-Opposite the air inlet, at about the height of the upper bench, should be the air outlet.
-The warm, stale air, enriched with sweat and other emissions from the body, rises upwards and is then led out through the exhaust opening.
+The exhaust air opening should be located opposite the supply air opening, approximately at the height of the upper bench.
+The warm, stale air, which is enriched with sweat and other emissions from the body, rises upwards and is then discharged through the exhaust air opening.

-Another important aspect of air circulation in saunas is the prevention of moisture build-up, which can cause mould growth and unpleasant odours.
-A well-designed ventilation system ensures that moisture is efficiently removed and the sauna room remains dry.
-This not only prevents mould growth, but also the growth of bacteria and other microorganisms.
+Another important aspect of air circulation in saunas is the prevention of moisture build-up, which can cause mould and unpleasant odours.
+A well-designed ventilation system ensures that moisture is removed efficiently and the sauna room remains dry.
+This not only prevents the formation of mould, but also the growth of bacteria and other microorganisms.

-In summary, the air circulation in a sauna not only affects the quality of the sauna experience, but is also crucial for the health and safety of the users.
-A well-designed and efficiently working ventilation system helps to make the sauna experience a true pleasure.
+To summarise, air circulation in a sauna not only influences the quality of the sauna experience, but is also crucial for the health and safety of users.
+A well-designed and efficient ventilation system helps to make the sauna experience a real pleasure.

 Matching categories: